 Why You Should Visit the Colosseum on a Guided Tour

-Moreover, your expert local guide will give you tons of fascinating information about the history of the Colosseum, allowing you to appreciate the most important site of Ancient Rome more in depth.
-Depending on the tour you book, you can also get exclusive access to restricted areas of the Colosseum such as the Arena and the Underground.
+With an expert local guide, you’ll also be able to learn and understand a lot more about the history of the Colosseum, allowing you to better appreciate the most important site of Ancient Rome.
+Depending on the tour you book, you can also get exclusive access to restricted areas of the Colosseum such as the Arena and the Underground!

 Top Tips for Visiting the Colosseum Without a Guided Tour